Delightful Family Read Alouds for Fall

 Most of the books we read embody the spirit of Christmas without telling the Christmas story explicitly.
 There are many many of these but here are our favorites:

 There are so many 12 Days of Christmas books that I don’t have a strong favorite at this point.
-In fact I have five or six I want to try out this Christmas and decide which one I love the most.
+In fact, I have five or six I want to try out this Christmas and decide which one I love the most.
 Here is another cute edition by Hilary Knight:

-While Santa doesn’t deliver presents to our house (read more here), we have a few which incorporate St. Nicholas and Santa Claus.
+While Santa doesn’t deliver presents to our house (read more here), we have a few that incorporate St. Nicholas and Santa Claus.
 Here are some that we would recommend checking out at your local library or adding to your collection:

 Santa Mouse may be the cutest mouse you will ever meet!